Mary of the Divine Heart: Birth

 She was a daughter of a wealthy, noble German family, which distinguished itself by its fidelity to the Catholic Church during the persecution of the Kulturkampf.
 Her parents were Klemens Heidenreich Franz Hubertus Eusebius Maria, the count Droste zu Vischering, and Helene Clementine Maria Anna Sybille Huberta Antonia, the countess of Galen.
-Because of the fragility of her health, Vischering was baptized immediately at birth.
+Because of the fragility of her health, Droste zu Vischering was baptized immediately at birth.